NOTE: Analysis is mixed in with the relation of

 Let's go back and take a look at the other girl in the bikini in Part Three.

-This will sound quirky but she already had reminded me of a triskelion, a motif of three bent human legs (three legged) which is said to be based on Archimedean spirals.
+This will sound really quirky but she already had reminded me of a triskelion, a motif of three bent human legs (three legged) which is said to be based on Archimedean spirals.
 The symbol is so ancient that its original meaning is unknown, though the spiral is a symbol for eternity.
 With Christianity the triskelion became a symbol for the trinity 3-in-1 godhead (linking with the Trinity bomb in Lynch/Frost universe).
 It is the traditional symbol of Sicily and this is said to be due the triangular shape of the island, the spirals representing its three capes.
 Is there a link being made to "Cooper" and his home having been the home of Al Capone (in real life) and the girl from Ipanema?
 Al Capone was not himself of Sicilian origin but he was a mobster.
 The main linkage to me is the bomb.
 Trinity.
 Bikini.
-The woman in the first photo, however, neither of her arms goes in the direction of her legs.
-Yes.
+The woman in the first photo, however, neither of her arms goes in the direction of her legs, so this is not the true image of a triskelion motif.
 But this reminds me of Laura's speaking of how sometimes her arms bend back.
 If one did "bend back", we would then have the true triskelion.

-The wrench sits between the photo of the potentially triskelion woman and the two women in the bikinis wearing sunglasses.
-Wrench comes from a word meaning to twist, trick, bend.
-(Or maybe they're pliers.
-Same result.
-Plier is to bend or to fold.)
-We could view the wrench as being the part of the puzzle in which something is bent, such as one of the arms.
+Plier is to bend or to fold.
+We could view the pliers as being the part of the puzzle in which something is bent, such as one of the arms.

-In the second photo that shows two women, coming after the appearance of the wrench, it could be said that their arms "bend back".
+In the second photo that shows two women, coming after the appearance of the pliers, it could be said that their arms "bend back".
 They don't, actually, but they are in a reverse position from the woman in the first photo and so their arms are bent "back" in respect of the woman in the first photo.
 Again, the girls in the bikinis being a reference to the 1946 Bikini Atoll blast, they are wearing sunglasses, which is typical everyday eye protection, but it is also associated with visual protection against the atomic blasts.
+The way they are both looking at the sky can remind of photos of people watching atomic blasts.

-We've had a number of ideas come up with bending.
-First, today, I think of how Ike's spike had been bent so he pursued Cooper-Dougie with the gun.
+Bend.
+I think of how Ike's spike had been bent so he pursued Cooper-Dougie with the gun.
 But we have also Cooper's prison paperwork showing him living on Bend street, and we have the Bend sign seen from the RR Diner, and in the original series Gordon Cole went to Bend, Oregon and we never knew why.
 This was in the "Lonely Souls" episode.
 It starts with Cooper and others preparing to go up to the Great Northern with Gerard.
-He says, "A large house made of wood, surrounded by trees.
+Gerard says, "A large house made of wood, surrounded by trees.
 The house is filled with many rooms, each alike, but occupied by different souls, night after night."
 They are going there to give Gerard an opportunity to check out people and see if any are BOB.
 Hawk has the warrant to search Harold Smith's place for Laura's diary (recollect there were pages torn out of it).
 Gordon tells them all that, "...pages found near the bloody towel down the train tracks from the crime site were from a diary!"
 What were those pages?
 We've never heard.
-But because of this Gordon is interested in the diary at Smith's.
-Gordon then leaves for Bend Oregon on official business.
+But because of this Gordon is interested in Laura's diary at Harold Smith's.
+Gordon then leaves for Bend, Oregon on official business.
 "Real hush hush."
-At the hotel, there are sailors all over, bouncing balls.
+When the others get to the hotel, there are sailors all over, bouncing balls.
 Gerard has a seizure, and it seems to me it's perhaps brought on from the stress and all the bouncing balls.
 The sailors ignore him.
 That evening, sailors fill the Roadhouse, where Cooper has his vision of the Giant saying, "It is happening again."
-Eleven episodes later, Cole returns in "On the Wings of Love".
+Eleven episodes later, Cole returns in the "On the Wings of Love" episode.
 He ways, "Been on over to Bend, Oregon.
 A whole lot of shaking on down in Bend."
+That's all we ever learn about Bend.

 Gordon had stated this was the congressman's dilemma.
 This is possibly a version of the prisoner's dilemma: "(in game theory) a situation in which two players each have two options whose outcome depends crucially on the simultaneous choice made by the other, often formulated in terms of two prisoners separately deciding whether to confess to a crime."